The city of Utrecht lies in the centre of the Netherlands and is about 45km south of Amsterdam.

 If you are heading to Utrecht by rail from France/Belgium/UK - then you should change at Rotterdam and not Amsterdam.
 This can include Eurostar passengers from London who changed in Brussels, Thalys passengers from Paris/Brussels/Antwerp and Intercity passengers from Brussels/Antwerp.

-Note, all above prices are valid for 2014.
-Note there is a €1 surcharge to purchase disposable train tickets - see our guide how to buy a Dutch train ticket.
+All above prices are valid for 2015.
+There is a €1 surcharge to purchase disposable train tickets - see our guide how to buy a Dutch train ticket.

 International train services to/from Utrecht - The regular ICE train between Frankfurt/Cologne/Dusseldorf and Amsterdam makes a stop at Utrecht central.
 There is also a daily service to/from Basel in Switzerland.
 In addition, all the night train "sleeper" services to/from Amsterdam (Basel/Zurich/Munich/Berlin/Copenhagen/Prague/Warsaw) make a stop in Utrecht.

 On arrival at Utrecht central station head upstairs from the platform to the main hall.
-The station contains a NSHispeed international rail ticket counter, ATM machines, a bureau-de-change, a number of cafes and fast food outlets, Albert Heijn To Go mini supermarkets, an Etos chemist and a newsagent.
+The station contains a NS International rail ticket counter, ATM machines, a bureau-de-change, a number of cafes and fast food outlets, Albert Heijn To Go mini supermarkets, an Etos chemist and a newsagent.

 The station and surrounds are concrete monstrosities built in the 1960s and a major renovation project is well underway to improve the area.
 To leave the station head through to the connected Hoog Catharijne shopping centre whose exit(s) will take you towards the city centre.

-The opposite side of the station which includes a new hall will lead you to the Jaarbeurs exhibition and convention centre and Jaarbeursplein square, where the following coach services operate from:.
+The opposite side of the station includes a new hall leading you to the Jaarbeurs exhibition and convention centre and Jaarbeursplein square, where the following coach services operate from:.